Code-Institute-Submissions/Chessapp/README.md

-# Play against Stockifish on your broweser
+# Play against Stockifish on your browser

 ## UX Design